-It’s all too easy for paper to pile up, especially if you’re in the habit of dropping mail on the counter or entryway table.
+It’s all too easy for the paper to pile up, especially if you’re in the habit of dropping a mail on the counter or entryway table.
 No one can blame you for this habit, when you’re tired and just got home, the last thing you want to do is sort through bills and attend to paperwork.

 Set up a system: Place a small, stylish wastepaper basket in your entryway or next to your kitchen counter, so you can toss out unwanted catalogs right away (when you have time, contact the companies to unsubscribe).
 Use a bin or tray to corral the mail you need to keep.
 Consider switching to online billing where possible—it won’t help you reach inbox zero, but it will keep your kitchen counter clear.